Soho House Rome, Italy

-For the iconic Eden Rock in St Barths, design is very much a collaborative process, bringing in unique talents and expertise, says owner and designer Jane Matthews.
+For the legendary Eden Rock in St Barths, design is very much a collaborative process, bringing in unique talents and expertise, says owner and designer Jane Matthews.
 But the most enjoyable part comes at the end, “choosing the trims and soft furnishings, hanging the art, displaying large and small items, finding their places, adding color… and a hint of fun.
 No two rooms are the same.”

 Ocean House, Rhode Island, USA

-“Find a piece that you’re using in the space that inspires you – whether that’s your surroundings, an artwork, a rug, or even a table lamp,” says interior designer Brittany Borghesi, of the New England seaside resort.
+“Find a piece that you’re using in the space that inspires you – whether that’s your surroundings, an artwork, a rug, or even a table lamp,” says interior designer Brittany Borghesi, of New England seaside resort Ocean House.
 “Whatever that piece is, use it as your guide to pull together fabrics, textiles and furniture to bring your vision to life.
 I also like to add a mix of different textures, patterns and heights in each space.
 A helpful tip is to add an oversized mirror in a small space to make it feel bigger and to reflect more light into the space.”

 The Lowell, New York

-“What I try my best to incorporate when decorating a guest room or suite – be it at the hotel or in my own home – is to try to allow for as much natural light as possible,” considers co-owner and design director Dina De Luca Chartouni of The Lowell, a tree-lined townhouse on the Upper East Side.
-“I think this is especially important for city residences – a bright, airy room feels like a retreat away from the madness of the city.
+“What I try my best to incorporate when decorating a guest room or suite – be it at the hotel or in my own home – is to try to allow for as much natural light as possible,” considers co-owner and design director Dina De Luca Chartouni of The Lowell, a tree-lined townhouse on New York’s Upper East Side.
+“I think this is especially important for city residences – a bright, airy room feels like a retreat, away from the madness of the city.
 Our guests love returning to the lightness of our rooms after a day among the skyscrapers of Manhattan.”

 Cobblers Cove, Barbados